 High school junior and senior students may be admitted and enroll concurrently in college courses with written permission of their high school principal; students younger than high school juniors enrolled in a recognized gifted program may be admitted and enroll in college courses after advisement with college staff.
-Written permission of the school principal, a copy of the students Individual Education Plan (IEP), and COMPASS or ACT assessment scores must be submitted prior to advisement.
+Written permission of the school principal, a copy of the students Individual Education Plan (IEP), and ACCUPLACER or ACT assessment scores must be submitted prior to advisement.

 Individuals wanting to enroll in classes for self-improvement, and not seeking a degree or certificate, may be admitted upon submission of Application for Admissions.
-These students are not required to submit transcripts or take the COMPASS assessment.
+These students are not required to submit transcripts or take the ACCUPLACER assessment.

 Please see our International Student Page for detailed procedures, forms, and special contact resources.

 Students who have not graduated from an accredited high school or who have not successfully completed the GED examination may be admitted with Special Student status.
 Students must take the ACCUPLACER or ACT assessment for placement purposes.
 Schedule the ACCUPLACER Assessment by calling 620-417-1042.

 Upon successful completion of 12 credit hours at SCCC or receipt of a high school diploma or GED Certificate, the student will be accepted for regular admission; until such time the student is limited to 9 credit hours per semester.Back to top